-3.1 Effect of Load on bsfc
+3.1 Effect of load on bsfc

-As shown in figure 5, the bsfc of the engine decreased for both cooling systems as the amount of air-fuel mixture combusted increased in order to maintain a constant speed with increasing load.
+As shown in Figure 5, the bsfc of the engine decreased for both cooling systems as the amount of air-fuel mixture combusted increased in order to maintain a constant speed with increasing load.
 The values of bsfc at low loads were high because most of the energy from the burning of the charge supplied to the engine was needed to overcome frictional forces in the engine.
 In this case at a constant engine speed, the friction was nearly constant irrespective of load.
 Consequently, as engine loads increased an increased proportion of the energy from the burning of the charge was delivered as brake power, causing bsfc to decrease.
 The dual circuit cooling system performed better with lower bsfc values during mid-engine-load conditions.
-It is evident from figure 5 that at low and high load levels the bsfc is comparable for the two systems.
-At lower loads the bsfc obtained with the dual circuit cooling system was related to a 10°C lower temperature in the cylinder head, which affected fuel vaporization and subsequent combustion.
-Combustion of the premixed charge is affected by the vaporized fuel to air ratio (Heywood, 1988).
-Lower cylinder head temperature affects the percentage of vaporized fuel in the premixed charge during the lower load conditions.
+It is evident in Figure 5 that at low and high load levels the bsfc is comparable for the two systems.
+At lower loads the bsfc obtained with the dual circuit cooling system was related to a 10° C lower temperature in the cylinder head, which affected fuel vaporization and subsequent combustion.
+Combustion of the premixed charge was affected by the vaporized fuel to air ratio (Heywood, 1988).
+Lower cylinder head temperature affected the percentage of vaporized fuel in the premixed charge during the lower load conditions.
 Figure 5 shows similar bsfc values for both the cooling systems at higher loads.
 In this range of engine operation, the 10°C lower temperature of the cylinder head as compared to that with the conventional cooling system had a diminishing effect on bsfc, whereas the higher block temperature dominates the combustion process.
-Taylor (1968) and Heywood (1988) have discussed the effect of end charge temperature on knocking and also the effect of ignition timing on engine performance.
-The effect on bsfc in the higher load operating range can be attributed to higher end charge temperature, due to higher wall temperature near the top dead centre location and also to ignition timing optimization.
+Taylor (1968) and Heywood (1988) have discussed the effect of end charge temperature on knocking as well as the effect of ignition timing on engine performance.
+The effect on bsfc in the higher load operating range could be attributed to higher end charge temperature, due to higher wall temperature near the top dead centre location and also to ignition timing optimization.
 The coolant temperature in the head and block used in this present work could be further manipulated and the ignition timing which was optimized for the mid-speed range could be further varied for higher load operations.

-Figure 5.
-Effect of load on bsfc at constant speed.
+Figure 5 Effect of load on bsfc at constant speed

-An appreciable reduction in bsfc was observed between 15-60% of rated load.
-This can be attributed to higher temperatures on the wall of the cylinder block.
-The higher wall temperature delays flame quenching on the cylinder wall as the quench layer thickness gets reduced.
-Corresponding improvement in the expansion work of the engine has been reported due to A. Rehman, R.M.Sarviya, Savita Dixit, Rajesh Kumar Pandey, "The influence of coolant Temperature on the Performance of a Four Stroke S.I.
-Engine Employing a Dual Circuit Cooling System".
-Agricultural Engineering International: the CIGR Ejournal.
-Manuscript 1122, Vol. XII, January 2010.

-improved HC combustion in this stage, which is evident in figure 6.
-An extended after- burning phase reduces bsfc and reduces HC emissions.
-Specific fuel consumption for the dual circuit cooling system being lower than with the conventional cooling system is reflected in the improvement in performance of the system (Figure 5).
+An appreciable reduction in bsfc was observed between 15% and 60% of rated load.
+This could be attributed to higher temperatures on the wall of the cylinder block.
+The higher wall temperature delayed flame quenching on the cylinder wall as the quench layer thickness got reduced.
+Corresponding improvement in the expansion work of the engine has been reported due to improved HC combustion in this stage, which is evident in Figure 6.
+An extended after- burning phase reduced bsfc and reduced HC emissions.
+Specific fuel consumption for the dual circuit cooling system being lower than with the conventional cooling system was reflected in the improvement in performance of the system (Figure 5).

-3.2 Effect of Load on HC Emissions
+3.2 Effect of load on HC emissions

 Figure 6 shows the effect of load on HC emissions.
 As the load was increased, the HC emissions increased for both the systems.
-Due to the wall quenching effect, the fuel particles near the wall surface do not take part in the combustion process, and escape combustion.
+Due to the wall quenching effect, the fuel particles near the wall surface did not take part in the combustion process, and escape combustion.
 Heywood (1988) has related HC emissions to crevice volumes near the cylinder wall and to the oil absorption/desorption effect.
-During dual circuit cooling higher wall temperature results in extended combustion duration, and thus the HC levels are lower than with the conventional system of cooling (Guillemot et al., 1994).
+During dual circuit cooling higher wall temperature results in extended combustion duration, and thus the HC levels were lower than with the conventional system of cooling (Guillemot et al., 1994).